 2. Set the Filter type for “Created at” as “DateTime range”.

 3. Add “$” character in Cell content suffix input field for “Your total order” column.

-When configuration of your Gravity form based wpDataTable is finished, you just need to insert it to your post or page.
+When the configuration of your Gravity form-based wpDataTable is finished, you simply need to insert it in your post or page.

-Open (or create a new) a WordPress post or page, place the cursor in the position where you would like to insert your table, click the “Insert a wpDataTable” button in the MCE editor panel, and choose the CSV-based table that you prepared.
+To open or create a new WordPress post or page, place the cursor in the position where you would like to insert your table, click the “Insert a wpDataTable” button in the MCE editor panel, and choose the Gravity wpDataTable that you prepared.